zhinst/zhinst-toolkit/examples/repeat_until_success.md

 )

 # Length of the "try" waveform played by the SHFSG
+# in unit of samples (2 GHz or 500 ps steps)
 WAVEFORM_TRY_LEN = 128

-# Delay in the QA stage
+# Delay in the QA stage in unit of samples (2 GHz or 500 ps steps)
 # Look at the sequencer code below to match the delays
 int_start = (
     8 + WAVEFORM_TRY_LEN